firtoz/GPT-Shell/README.md

 ## Contributions

 We welcome contributions to GPT-Shell.
 If you have an idea for a new feature or have found a bug, please open an issue on GitHub.
+We would also appreciate any sponsorships or donations.
+You can sponsor us through our GitHub sponsor page [here](https://github.com/sponsors/firtoz).

 ## License